cdgriffith/Reusables/README.md

 ## Overview

-The reuse library is a convenient reference of python functions and globals that are widely implemented throughout different projects.
+The reuse library is a reference of python functions and globals that programmers may find themselves often recreating.

+Example functions:

 ```python
     import reuse

     reuse.config_dict('my_config.cfg')